mlh123/BlogPostings/_recipes/recipe1.md

 3. Pour the honey over the ingredients, then either add the water or ice to the mixture and **bee-**lend until smooth.
 4. This is where the honorary food testers (aka:**worker bees**) come and check to see if any more honey is needed.
 5. When the right concoction has been made, serve for all to enjoy it.

-   *Can be kept in the fridge for a day.*
+6. Can be kept in the fridge for a day.

-* Serves: 1
-* Preparation time: 10 minutes
-* Cooking time: 2 minutes

 Attached below is YouTube video detailing how to create this delicious honey concoction, ours has an added twist to it with the flax seeds.